DMChernowitz/StochasticScheduler/readme.md

  | 00    | 5.1 | s0                 |

 N.B. in the code, whenever a distribution is queried for its expectation, instead we take a quantile, this quantile is set globally for all tasks.

-Formally, this is, of course, nonsense, because there is no linearity of quantiles property in statistics.
-But it allows for more freedom to run a heuristic algorithm of the same shape in 'optimistic' or 'worst-case-scenario' planning mode, by setting it to a high or low quantile.
+In general, this would nonsense, because there is no linearity of quantiles property in statistics.
+It simply offers a heuristic algorithm that allows for more 'optimistic' or 'worst-case-schenario' planning.

+But specifically for exponential distributions, the following formula holds:

+    Quantile(p) = -1/λ * ln(1-p) = - E * ln(1-p)

+Meaning the global choice of quantile _is_ linear in the expectation, multiplying the durations by a global factor.
+It therefore does not change any of the optimal moves in the contingency table, or our strategy.
+Changing the quantile only scales the expected time-to-finish.

-Moreover, for exponential distributions, there is a specific quantile that coincides with the expectation: 1-1/e.
+Evidently, there is a specific quantile that coincides with the expectation: 1-1/e.
 It is independent of the rate parameter λ.
 This is the default value, and by choosing it, we recover exactly the math from above.

 Now that the theory is explained: how should one use these tools?
 On to the [next section](#getting-started).